 Multi Academy Trust

-Although you may quite understandably feel anxious about any changes to the school, may I assure you that one of the reasons for selecting this particular trust as a partner is how much it aligns itself with the philosophy and ethos of Mundella and, furthermore, how it encourages it's schools to maintain their unique character and presence within the community they serve.
+This particular trust aligns itself with the philosophy and ethos of Mundella and, furthermore, how it encourages it's schools to maintain their unique character and presence within the community they serve.

-We are looking forward to welcoming you all to get involved, either through meetings, communicating via email or personally and chatting to members of staff and governors.
+We are looking forward to welcoming you all to get involved the Trust, either through meetings, communicating via email or personally and chatting to members of staff and governors.
+Or perhaps you may like to become a governor yourself?
 Doing so will allow you to share in and develop the main strategies and actions that will help Mundella Primary School and Veritas Multi Academy Trust be the best that it can be.

 In order for the next steps in our future to be successful, it is important that you get involved and take the opportunity to contribute to the process as much as possible.